leoherzog/WundergroundStationForwarder/README.md

 ## Setup

 1. Create a new [Google Apps Script](https://script.google.com/) project and give it a name
-2. Copy the code from [`code.gs`](https://github.com/leoherzog/WundergroundStationForwarder/releases/latest/download/code.gs) from [the latest release](https://github.com/leoherzog/WundergroundStationForwarder/releases/latest) in this repository to your new file
+2. Overwrite the default code with from [`code.gs`](https://github.com/leoherzog/WundergroundStationForwarder/releases/latest/download/code.gs) from [the latest release](https://github.com/leoherzog/WundergroundStationForwarder/releases/latest) in this repository to your new file
 3. Configure the script for you

   - Choose your datasource: